vmanchev/optima-ccgen/README.md

 ## Validate a credit card -like number

 ```
-import isValidCcNumber from "optima-ccgen";
+import { isValidCcNumber } from "optima-ccgen";

 isValidCcNumber('1313829187899580'); // true
 ```

 **isValidCcNumber(number)**

-- _number_ - numeric sequence to be validated against Luhn algorythm
+- _number_ - numeric sequence to be validated against Luhn algorythm.
+  If a formatted number is passed as argument, empty spaces will be removed and then the result will be validated.